tomwieck/lm-code-advanced-ts-exercise/README.md

 The server is a basic Node Express application.
 Express is a webserver which "listens" for requests and sends a response, depending on the URL of the request and any data sent along with it.

-Don't worry if you're not familiar with Express yet - that's not the point of this exercise!
+Don't worry if you're not familiar with Express - that's not the point of this exercise!

 👉 If you start the server using `npm run start-server` you will see the console output.
 When it finishes starting up, it shows a couple of example URLs you can use to interact with it.
 By default, these are: